Arcodiant/StarDocs/docs/topics/fps/equipment/equip-attachments.md

 > ***Note:*** In the Loot HUD, you will only have access to attachments in your character's personal inventory, e.g. stored in your core, leg or backpack inventory.
-Local or ship inventory is not accessible.

 1. Hold ++i++ to open the Loot HUD.